ufoscout/c3p0/README.md

 Indeed.

 On the contrary, our interest in the Rust programming language has kept growing over time;
-so, experimented with it and, finally, migrated some critical portions of our code to Rust.
+so, we experimented with it more and more and, finally, migrated some critical portions of our code to Rust.

 Just said, we love it.